 Congratulations to Aaron Defazio (Meta), Alice Yang (Meta), and Konstantin Mishchenko (Samsung AI) who came in first place in the self-tuning ruleset with their “Schedule Free AdamW” submission (see Table 2).
 For the external tuning ruleset (see Table 1, below), first place goes to the “Distributed Shampoo” submission of Hao-Jun Michael Shi, Tsung-Hsien Lee, Anna Cai, Shintaro Iwasaki, Wenyin Fu, Yuchen Hao, and Mike Rabbat (all Meta).

 The external tuning ruleset saw four submissions beating the challenging prize-qualification baseline, improving over the state-of-the-art training algorithm.
-The “Distributed Shampoo” submission provides an impressive 28% faster model training compared to the baseline.
+The “Distributed Shampoo” submission provides an impressive 28% faster model training compared to the baseline and was 19% faster than the second-placed submission.
 “Schedule Free AdamW” was the only submission in the self-tuning ruleset that beat the prize-qualification baseline, improving over it by providing an 8% faster neural network training process.

 Congratulations to the winners and all participants for their contributions to advancing neural network training algorithms!